The Madcap Drift Mine

 This was overlooked in the prevailing excitement, and it was not until the winter of 1907-1908 that the deflation of the first boom turned the attention of the miners to the possibility of mining the deep gravels.

-Placer mining had begun in the summer of 1906 on the rich surface float of the Little Grey and Indian Camp claims, and to a less extent on the older gravel of the Little Grey claim.
+Placer mining had begun in the summer of 1906 on the rich surface float of the Little Grey and Indian Camp claims and to a lesser extent on the older gravel of the Little Grey claim.
 Water was scarce, and the work was carried on either by means of dry-washing machines or by sluicing with a carefully conserved supply of water. *

-Gold is found in this district in gravels of three types: older gravel, remnants of an earlier period of stream action, before the erosion of the canyon of Manhattan Gulch; the buried gravel of the gulch, which as shown by the fossils recovered, that it is probably of early Pleistocene age; and the recent wash, including both loose material on the hillsides and that deposited by floods in the dry stream courses. *
+Course and fine Gold deposits are in gravels of three types: older gravel, remnants of an earlier period of stream action, before the erosion of the canyon of Manhattan Gulch; the buried gravel of the gulch, which as shown by the fossils recovered, that it is probably of early Pleistocene age; and the recent wash, including both loose material on the hillsides and that deposited by floods in the dry stream courses. *

 Drifts are run in the pay gravel for a maximum distance of 300 feet from the shaft, the pay streak is then developed by short crosscuts.